 The 1 through 4 keys still switch to different resolutions of Gaussian textures.
 Speaking of which, that works rather differently now.

 Previously, we assumed that the specular shininess was a fixed value for the entire surface.
 Now that our shininess values can come from a texture, this is not the case.
 With the fixed shininess, we had a function that took one parameter: the dot-product of the half-angle vector with the normal.
 But with a variable shininess, we have a function of two parameters.
-Functions of two variables are often called two dimensional.
+Functions of two variables are often called “two dimensional.”

 It is therefore not surprising that we model such a function with a two-dimensional texture.
 The S texture coordinate represents the dot-product, while the T texture coordinate is the shininess value.
 Both range from [0, 1], so they fit within the expected range of texture coordinates.